 To prove Theorems 2 and 3, we consider a user and compare its allocations made in each round by progressive filling with different strategies, truthful and untruthful.
 Our key observation is that the allocations given by the two strategies remain the same (in terms of the task share received) until the round in which the user becomes inactive with either strategy.
 We can then show that the untruthful strategy is always worse off from that round onward.
-The complete proofs are deferred to our technical report [28] due to space constraints.
+The complete proofs are deferred to Appendix A.